 The Alaska Department of Transportation and Public Facilities (ADOT&PF), in cooperation with the Federal Highway Administration (FHWA) will rehabilitate 10.5 miles of the Seward Highway between the Trail River Bridge (MP 25.5) and the Sterling Wye (MP 36).

-The Seward Highway is the only road that connects the communities of Moose Pass and Seward to the rest of the State, and is often used by other residents of Southcentral Alaska.
+The Seward Highway is the primary land surface transportation link connecting the communities of Moose Pass and Seward to the rest of the state, thus providing a critical economic, cultural, and recreational link.

 Few improvements have been made to the portion of the Seward Highway from MP 25.5 to 36 since its initial construction in 1950, except for repairs after the 1964 earthquake and flooding events.
-The current highway includes two 12-foot travel lanes and shoulders of varying widths (from 2 to 6 feet).

-ROW agents representing DOT&PF will notify impacted property owners of the projects' interest in their property and provide information on the appraisal process.
+Impacted property owners can expect additional communication from ROW agents representing DOT&PF as they continue to pursue acquisition of the ROW for this project.
 Property owners will be invited to meet with appraisers onsite.
 After appraisals are prepared and independently reviewed, DOT&PF will submit an offer of just compensation to each impacted owner.
 The offer will take into account the fair market value of the land to be acquired, plus damages to the remainder, and costs to relocate impacted structures, improvements, belongings, and businesses.
 DOT&PF will make every reasonable effort to reach agreement with property owners during negotiations with property owners.
 Additional information about DOT&PF's ROW Acquisition process can be found in this brochure: Acquiring Real Property for Federal/Federal-Aid Programs and Projects

 The project team will continue to refine and finalize design during the ROW Acquisition and Utility Relocation processes.